 According to the EPA, over half a million USTs containing petroleum or other chemicals exist in the United States alone.
 Thousands of these tank systems and associated piping are currently leaking, making them an environmental and safety risk.
 It’s why federal, state/provincial, and municipal authorities have daily fuel UST reconciliation regulations to identify leaks and mitigate ecological damage quickly.

-If an underground tank leak goes undetected for several days (think long weekend), what happens?
+What happens if an underground tank leak goes undetected for several days (think long weekend)?
 It may be too late to mitigate the damage.
 Severe consequences loom for the environment, public health, property values, and fleet operations if leaks aren’t caught in time.
 They can contaminate groundwater supplying drinking wells and cause a buildup of vapors in underground structures.
 A tank leak can shut down your site, result in cleanup costs running in the hundreds of thousands, and, if the contamination plume reaches the water table, it may require years of groundwater remediation—a significant financial burden and loss of reputation.

 Clearly, disparities between UST "stick inventory" and "book inventory" need to be tracked and scrutinized daily, and these data must be preserved for at least a year.
 Doing this adequately represents significant time and financial commitments.
 There isn't much room for error.